 Is the EOS R5 the right camera for you?
 The answer to this question is going to be yes for a considerable volume of people.

-For someone considering the EOS R5 purchase, the other current EOS models that should be considered include the EOS R6 and EOS R. Our Should I Get the Canon EOS R5, EOS R6, or EOS R?
+Prior to the R5 II introduction, someone considering an EOS R5 purchase had the EOS R6 and EOS R to consider.
+Our Should I Get the Canon EOS R5, EOS R6, or EOS R?
 An Extensive Comparison page dives into the detailed differences between these cameras.

 Also, use the site's tools to create specific comparisons: